 What Do I Serve With Tomato Basil Soup?

 Pretty much anything you’d serve with any other soup.
-Crackers, crusty bread, croutons, etc.
+Crackers, crusty bread, croutons, etc. This time, I garnished the soup with my garlic butter croutons and some crispy bacon bits!

 Having said that, the most popular pairing is the tomato soup with a golden grilled cheese sandwich.
 Often you’ll see the sandwich cut into squares and used in place of the croutons.